 6. How many guests do I want to have at my event?

 This is an important question.
-As you search for places, be sure to plan for fewer participants in a live event space to account for social distancing and health regulations.
-If your event takes place in the near future, plan for fewer in-person guests and more online participants.
-If you want to bring the largest audience possible, you’ll need to add a virtual component as well.
+As you search for places, plan for fewer participants in a live event space to account for social distancing and health regulations.
+If your event takes place shortly, plan for fewer in-person guests and more online participants.
+If you want to bring the largest audience possible, you’ll need to add a virtual component.

 7. Who is my audience?